Undergraduate Course Catalog 2016-2017

 Candidates must, at a minimum, present at least four years of English, three years of mathematics (algebra I, geometry, and algebra II), three years of laboratory science, three years of social science, and two years of study in a single foreign language.
 Three years of a single foreign language are preferred.
 Recommended mathematics preparation includes the equivalent of algebra I, geometry, algebra II, and trigonometry/advanced math.

 Students who plan to specialize in engineering, biological/physical science, mathematics, or forestry should present at least four years of mathematics including trigonometry, as well as laboratory coursework in chemistry and/or physics.
 Students pursuing business-related studies also should have completed four years of mathematics including trigonometry.
 For students planning to major in health-related disciplines, four years of math, as well as laboratory courses in biology and chemistry, are strongly recommended.
 Students interested in nursing must complete high school chemistry.

 Many University students request a change in major during their undergraduate years, and most are approved.
-These changes are possible after a student has been at the University for at least one semester and has permission from the appropriate college dean and department chairperson.
-In recent years, however, the University has not always been able to honor all requests for a change of major, most notably into nursing.
+Some majors are more restrictive than others and require the completion of specific coursework and an additional application.
+These changes are considered after a student has been at the University for at least one semester and has permission from the appropriate college dean and department chairperson.

 Admission Test Requirements

 All candidates for admission to bachelor’s degree programs are required to submit the results of the SAT or ACT exam (including writing).
 Scores must be submitted electronically to UNH by the testing agency.
 SAT subject tests are not required, but a foreign language subject test may satisfy the foreign language requirement of the bachelor of arts degree.
 UNH considers all three sections of the SAT score.
 Required scores vary by test.